chaos-genius/chaosgenius-docs/docs/kpi_explorer/add-kpi.md

 ## Import KPIs (Coming Soon)

 You will be soon able to import KPIs from your favorite BI tools like Metabase, Superset or directly from dbt.
-Follow Issue #123 to track updates.

 ## Next Steps: Analytics